Report an accessibility problem

 Career opportunities

 Graduates may go on to law school, graduate school or other professional degree programs.
-Graduates of the Master of Arts program in American studies find success in a number of areas in local and international contexts, including:
+They find success in a number of areas in local and international contexts, including:

 • business